 Emissions and mitigation

-In October 2010, the ACT Legislative Assembly passed legislation for the introduction of the most ambitious greenhouse gas reductions targets in the country.
-The Climate Change and Greenhouse Gas Reduction Act 2010, updated in April 2016 establishes emissions reduction targets for the ACT of:
+The Climate Change and Greenhouse Gas Reduction Act 2010, updated in April 2016, establishes emissions reduction targets for the ACT of:

-- zero net greenhouse gas emissions by 2050
+- zero net emissions (carbon neutrality) by 2050

 In addition, the legislation:

-- mandates regular reporting to the Legislative Assembly on the ACT's greenhouse gas emissions
+- mandates that the Government regularly report to the Legislative Assembly on the Territory's greenhouse gas emissions

 - establishes a Climate Change Council to provide independent advice on climate change issues as they affect business and the wider community.